JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

   Usually they are used during template compilation and missing from the final DOM.

 Dedicated support for `PolySymbol` `get` properties:
-- `PROP_HTML_ATTRIBUTE_VALUE` - A special property to support symbols representing HTML attributes.
+- `HtmlAttributeValueProperty` - A special property to support symbols representing HTML attributes.
   It can specify the kind (`plain`, `expression`, `no-value`), type (`boolean`, `number`, `string`, `enum`, `complex`, `of-match`), whether an attribute value is required, a default value, and the result type of value expression in the appropriate language.
   If the `COMPLEX` type is set, the value of `langType` will be used, and if `OF_MATCH`, the type of the `symbol` will be used.
   When merging information from several segments in the PolySymbolMatch, the first non-null property values take precedence.